FALL 2020 Advanced Standing Examinations - Updated November 19, 2020.

-- Students who have credit for MATH 1553 cannot take an Advanced Standing exam for MATH 1554.
+- Students who have credit for MATH 1553 and students who have registered for MATH 1553 cannot take an Advanced Standing exam for MATH 1554.

 One of these two methods will be used.
 The method used is not yet determined.
 The School of Math will post the method at a later time.

 Method 1.
 Exams will be proctored online in a live session by School of Mathematics faculty.
 This method will be used in Fall 2020